Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Sequential Algorithm

-A network $N$ can be \emph{realized} by a sequence of leaf attachments if the network can be built by describing a base quarnet and a series of leaf attachments that results in $N$.
-To show that a sequence of leaf attachments can realize every network, we must first show that a network must have either an out leaf or a tree cherry.
+A network $N$ can be \emph{realized} by a sequence of leaf attachments if it can be built starting from a base quarnet and applying a series of leaf attachments.
+We now show that every level-1 network can be constructed by a series of leaf attachments by an inductive argument.

-\begin{lemma} Every network with at least four leaves contains an out leaf or a tree cherry. \end{lemma}

-\begin{proof} Let $N$ be a network with a least four leaves.
-Root $N$ at a valid root location $\rho$ and direct all edges away from the root.
-This means internal vertices are either in-degree 1 and out-degree 2, or in the case of a reticulation vertex, in-degree 2 and out-degree 1.

-Choose a leaf $l$ which maximizes the length of the path between the leaf and $\rho$.
-Since there are at least four leaves, $l$ must be adjacent to a non-root vertex $v$.
-If $v$ is a reticulation vertex, then $l$ is an out leaf since the orientation induced by a valid root must be consistent with the existing oriented edges.

-Otherwise $v$ must have out-degree $2$.
-Since $l$ had the longest path to $\rho $, $v$ must be incident to a second leaf and is, therefore, a tree cherry.
+\begin{theorem} Let $(x_1,x_2,\cdots, x_n)$ be an ordering of the leaves of a level-1 network $N$ with at least four leaves.
+Then $N$ can be realized by a sequence of single leaf attachments to the base quarnet $N|_{\{x_1,x_2,x_3,x_4\}}$. \end{theorem}

+\begin{proof} We proceed by induction on the number of leaves of a level-1 network $N$.
+Let $(x_1,x_2,\cdots, x_n)$ be an ordering of the leaves $N$.
+No attachments are needed for networks with four leaves since the network is a quarnet.
+Assume that for any sequence $(x_1,x_2,\cdots, x_n)$ of its leaves, an $n$-leaf network $N$ can be realized as a sequence of single leaf attachments to $N|_{\{x_1,x_2,x_3,x_4\}}$.
+Now consider an arbitrary sequence $(x'_1,x'_2,\cdots, x'_n,x'_{n+1})$ of an $(n+1)$-leaf network $N'$.